monktastic/blog/quantum/quantum-short.md

-## The measurement problem: collapse, solipsism, or QM is wrong
+## Collapse, solipsism, or QM is wrong: pick your poison

 > *I suspect that a substantial majority of physicists who use quantum mechanics in their everyday work are uninterested in or downright